edge-lab/edge-lab.github.io/index.md

 ## Select Recent Publications

-1. [Predict and Write: Using K-Means Clustering to Extend the Lifetime of NVM Storage.](https://arxiv.org/abs/2011.02556) By Saeed Kargar, Heiner Litz, Faisal Nawab.
+1. [Predict and Write: Using K-Means Clustering to Extend the Lifetime of NVM Storage.](https://arxiv.org/abs/2011.02556) By S Kargar, H Litz, F Nawab.
 Published in ICDE 2021.

 2. CooLSM: Distributed and Cooperative Indexing Across Edge and Cloud Machines.
-By Natasha Mittal, Faisal Nawab.
+By N Mittal, F Nawab.
 Published in ICDE 2021.

 3. WedgeChain: A Trusted Edge-Cloud Store With Asynchronous (Lazy) Trust.
-By Faisal Nawab.
+By F Nawab.
 Published in ICDE 2021.

 4. [AnyLog: a Grand Unification of the Internet of Things.](http://www.cs.umd.edu/~abadi/papers/anylogAbadiEtAl.pdf)